skip to Main Content

 Tamara James Headshot

 As the Special Assistant to the CEO, Tamara is dedicated to supporting William Buster in advancing The Endowment’s mission, vision, values, and commitment to making a lasting impact on the lives of those it serves.
 Tamara’s professional experience encompasses various sectors, including finance, government, technology, and healthcare.
 She holds a Bachelor of Science in Information Systems from Fairfield University and a Master’s Degree in Business and Technology from Sacred Heart University.
 In her spare time, she enjoys theater, symphony, hiking, and traveling.
-She looks forward to the opportunity to engage meaningfully with the diverse individuals, families and organizations that collectively form the vibrant tapestry of New Hanover County.
+She looks forward to the opportunity to engage meaningfully with the diverse individuals, families, and organizations that collectively form the vibrant tapestry of New Hanover County.

 Back To Top